Action & Adventure

-There's nothing quite like the experience, however, of swimming with the manta rays in Kabira Bay.
+Exciting experiences include swimming with manta rays in Kabira Bay.
 At so-called Manta Scramble, mantas congregate in summer and early autumn to feed on the waters' nutrient-rich plankton.

 Rent equipment from one of the island's diving companies to begin your experience.
 Some companies even offer pick up and drop off services from your accommodation.

-While the manta rays only congregate a few months of the year, look out for rainbow-colored fish darting between the coral reefs all year round.
+While large numbers of manta rays only congregate a few months of the year, look out for rainbow-colored fish darting between the coral reefs all year round.
 Note that waters can get a little rough in the winter.

 Getting around on the island

-The island is served by bus with routes from Ishigaki Airport to Kabira Bay and other points.
+The island is served by bus with routes from Painushima Ishigaki Airport to Kabira Bay and other points.
 Alternatively, consider renting a bicycle or car to get around by yourself.
-Kabira Bay is a 30-minute drive from Ishigaki City, on the island's west side.
+Kabira Bay is around 30-minute drive from Ishigaki City, on the island's west side.